sourcegraph/sourcegraph-public-snapshot/docs/local-development.md

 This is your "Sourcegraph repository directory".

-### Step 2: Install Git, Go, Docker, Node.js, PostgreSQL, Redis
+## Step 2: Install dependencies

-You will need Git, Go (version 1.11), Docker, PostgreSQL (version 9), Node.js (version 8 or 10), and Redis installed to run `dev/launch.sh`.
+Sourcegraph has the following dependencies:

+- Git
+- Go (1.11 or later)
+- Docker
+- PostgreSQL (version 9)
+- Node.js (version 8 or 10)
+- Redis
+- Yarn

-You have two options for installing:
+You have two options for installing these dependencies.

-#### Option A: Homebrew setup for macOS
+### Option A: Homebrew setup for macOS

 This is a streamlined setup for Mac machines.